spacetelescope/jwst/README.md

 ``<locally-accessable-path>`` can be any the user has permissions to use, such as `$HOME`.
 Expect to use upwards of 200GB of disk space to cache the latest couple of contexts.

+To use a specific CRDS context, other than the current default, set the ``CRDS_CONTEXT`` environment variable:

+    export CRDS_CONTEXT=jwst_1179.pmap

 ## Documentation

 Documentation (built daily from the Github `master` branch) is available at: